Log in to make the most of Hymnary.org collections.

 and in her heart new joy is springing.

-For her Lord comes down all-glorious
+for her Lord comes down all-glorious,

 and strong in grace, in truth victorious.

-Now come, O Blessed One,
+O, come, you Blessed One,

 Lord Jesus, God's own Son.